Indiana Eviction Process 2026: 10-Day Notices, Court Steps & Tenant Rights

 If eviction proceedings begin shortly after a tenant exercises protected rights, the tenant can raise retaliation as a defense.

-Right to Retrieve Belongings
+Right to Have Belongings Handled Through Court Procedure

 Common Eviction Mistakes Indiana Landlords Should Avoid